ntd284/Stock_Market_Data_Pipeline_GCP/README.md

 1. **Apache Airflow Installation (version 2.8.1):** Make sure you have `Apache Airflow` correctly installed on your virtual machine.

+2. **Docker(version 24.0.2) and Docker compose (version 2.19.1):** Make sure you have `Docker` and `Docker compose` correctly installed on your virtual machine.

-2. **Email:** Configure your email settings to receive error notifications in case of any pipeline failures.
+3. **Email:** Configure your email settings to receive error notifications in case of any pipeline failures.

-3. **Google Cloud Services Setup:** Create and configure the necessary `Google Cloud Service` resources as following:
+4. **Google Cloud Services Setup:** Create and configure the necessary `Google Cloud Service` resources as following:

     - **Virtual Machine (VM):** Provision a `virtual machine` instance on `Google Cloud Serice` to serve as your data processing environment.
     - **Google Cloud Storage (GCS):** Set up `Google Cloud Storage` and create the required `buckets` to store your data.